Rest and Be Thankful and Loch Restil |

 The Brack 787m 3hrs 28mins

 Ben Donich is a massive hill skirted by forestry plantations that make it difficult to access.
-There are four ridges to all parts of the compass, and there are some steep cliffs to the northwest that I happened upon a couple of times when looking for the summit in the mist.
+There are four ridges to all parts of the compass, and some steep cliffs to the northwest that I happened upon when looking for the summit in the mist.
 There is also a tricky rocky crevasse to cross about a hundred metres in height below the summit.
 I took a compass bearing on leaving the summit and descended down the east ridge, there were quite a few rock outcrops to circumnavigate.
 The ground conditions were not easy: saturated with water, slippy rocks and that feeling you get when an OS map is randomly generated - the contours must have been cut and pasted from somewhere else.
 Eventually, the forestry plantations along the Donich Water came into view and the sound of chainsaws and a helicopter moving equipment convinced me I was in the right location.

 I arrived at the Bealach Dubh-lic, climbed a fence and then started on the viciously steep slope to The Brack by its northwest ridge.
 It was another 400 metres of climbing with no compensating features although the view north to the Arrochar Alps appeared briefly before a heavy downpour turned out the light.
 45 minutes later I came upon the trig point, which on days like this is a relief but also a vast disappointment; had I really knocked my pan in to see another of these contraptions?
 During this ascent all my waterproofs were donned and, on the descent by more or less the same route, I was entertained by the complete range of precipitation: rain, sleet and hail.
 By the time I had dropped to 500 metres a shaft of sunlight lit up Glen Croe.
 I crossed the bealach and followed some white sticks across a quagmire until they reached the top of the aforestation and a path took me down to the track.
 After that, there were just 3 kilometres of walking up the forestry track to the top of the Rest and Be Thankful.
-The dense forestation of spruce trees made me reflect that this should definitely not be in the National Park.
+The dense forestation of spruce trees made me reflect that Glen Croe definitely should not be in the National Park.

 No comments: